sucodelarangela/empbank/README.md

 The project in this repository is an web app for financial control where the user may register her/his monthly cash inflow and outflows.
 This project was developed as a technical test for [**Empbank**](https://empbank.com.br/)'s **Junior Fullstack Developer** opening.

-> Note: The database and the API url are hosted via Railway, which has a monthly working-time limit and which puts the app under hybernation after this limit is reached (it renews the next month).
+> Note: The database and the API url are hosted via Railway, which has a monthly working-time limit.
+This time limit was just enough so that my code and running application could be analysed by the technical reviewers.
+When the time limit has finished, the database and the application deploy were deleted.
+Feel free to browse my code.
->
-> In Feb/12, the time limit was a little bit higher than 300h, which may be enough time for the analysis of Empbank to occur in the next few days.

 ## ✅ Technical requirements